 Notes

-- Apple cider vinegar or white wine vinegar can be substituted for the white vinegar.
+- Any light-colored vinegar like rice vinegar or white wine vinegar can be substituted for white vinegar.

 Patrick says